nickadam/powershell-cya/README.md

 # PowerShell-CYA

-Ciphertext Your Assets
+## Ciphertext Your Assets

-Storing credentials in plain text files is generally considered a bad idea.
-But chances are, if you work in DevOps, you may have a few credential files on your system.
+Storing credentials in plain text is generally considered a bad idea.
+But chances are, if you work in DevOps, you have a few credential files on your system.
 Or perhaps you store your secrets as environment variables.

 A significant vector in supply chain attacks leverages credential stealing